 Higher Learning Commission

 Chicago, IL 60604

 State Authorization Regarding Online and Distance Education

-Prospective and Current Students: The following information explains the University of Colorado Boulder’s status with regard to offering online education to students living outside of Colorado.
-As of September 1, 2016, students living in any state may now enroll in all online courses, programs, certificates or degrees offered by the University of Colorado Boulder.
-See below for more information and for any possible restrictions you might encounter.
+The following information explains the University of Colorado Boulder’s status with regard to offering online education to students living outside of Colorado.
+Currently, students living in any state may now enroll in all online courses, programs, certificates or degrees offered by the University of Colorado Boulder.

-In February 2015, CU Boulder became a participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA) initiative.
-Operating under NC-SARA allows CU Boulder to offer online education to students living in Alabama, Alaska, Arizona, Arkansas, Delaware, District of Columbia, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
+Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, US Virgin Islands, Utah, Vermont, Virginia, Washington, Washington D.C., West Virginia, Wisconsin, and Wyoming.